ECB must expand balance sheet by 1 trillion euros to lift inflation: Reuters poll

 The recent crash in global crude oil prices is likely to soften inflation even further and prevent any new ECB policy from having an immediate effect on inflation.

-So far, demand for the ECB's targeted refinancing operations (TLTROs), aimed at improving lending to businesses, has been lackluster.
+So far, demand for the ECB's targeted refinancing operations (TLTROs), aimed at improving lending to businesses, has been lacklustre.
 Only 82.6 billion euros was taken up in September, much less than expected.

 Economists in the latest poll predict banks will bid for 170 billion euros at the next auction in December, about what money market traders expect - roughly 37 percent short of the 400 billion total on offer.
 [ECB/REFI]